ngcxy/dranet/site/content/docs/quick-start.md

 weight: 1
 ---

-DRANET depends on the Kubernetes feature [Dynamic Resource Allocation (DRA)](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/), that is beta (disabled by default in v1.32).
+`DraNet` depends on the Kubernetes feature [Dynamic Resource Allocation (DRA)](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/), that is beta (disabled by default in Kubernetes ∂v1.32).

 In order to enable DRA you need to enable both the [feature gates and the API groups](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#enabling-dynamic-resource-allocation).